Welcome to The Cooper House

 The Cooper House is known for its rustic feel, while still presenting a comfortable location for any special event, from weddings to business meetings.

 The Cooper House will plan and host your myrtle beach dream wedding/reception or special event, rehearsal dinners, birthday parties, anniversary parties, business meetings in the heart of Myrtle Beach, South Carolina all in historic, rustic air conditioned buildings.

-The Cooper House is managed and operated by Rita Gray.
-Please contact Rita today by filling out our online feedback form or call (843) 236-7077.
+Please contact us today by filling out our online feedback form or call (843) 236-7077.
 We can e-mail you a packet of information or schedule a time to tour The Cooper House interior and exterior grounds and the charming next-door General Store.